-So okay, you’re sure you need emphasis after all.
-Which styling is best?
+So okay—you’re sure you want emphasis after all.
+Which print book styling is best?

 The case against underlines

 Look at the sample text above.
 We’ve learned that underlined text is supposed to be more important, so that part works okay.
 But in this World of Internet Things we live in, many browsers use underlined text to suggest a hyperlink to another website.
-(They also often make links purple — don’t get me started on what a graceless idea that is.)
+(They also often make links purple — don’t get me started on what an ugly idea that is.)

 Worse, the underlines cross right through the carefully designed descenders of the font: every g and j and p will have a fat black line across it.
 It looks crowded.
 To my eye, even underlined CAPITALS look jammed up.
 Underlining isn’t part of a font’s design, so it rarely looks like a nice addition.

-So scratch out underlining for emphasis and leave it to the hyperlinks.
+So scratch out underlining for emphasis and leave it for your hyperlinks.